 \subsection{Implementation Details}

 The prototype computes a labeling in the four-position model of the relevant points~$S$ that are in the view port. \cref{fig:prototype-screenshot} shows a screenshot of our prototype.
 The main view area (\circled{1}), in the center of the screen, shows a map and a labeling overlay.
 In the following, we state the location of a point and the coordinates of the map center using their respective \emph{longitude} and \emph{latitude} values assuming \emph{equirectangular projection}.
 In general, the experiments could be conducted with any map projection and we suspect that different projections could lead to different but comparable results.
-The map contains blue dots (\circled{2}) indicating the locations of the subset $S\subseteq P$.
+The map contains blue dots (\circled{2}) indicating the locations of the points in $S$ that are labeled.
 Below the map, the time slider (\circled{3}) shows the currently selected time of interest, which must be between the earliest and latest timestamp associated to a point in the dataset.
-The top bar (\circled{4}) shows further information of a tweet, if the user selects one.
-The top bar (\circled{5}) allows the user to retrieve additional information about the map (\circled{7}) using the map settings, or display additional information about the prototype and the used data (\circled{8}).
+The top bar (\circled{4}) allows the user to change the underlying dataset (\circled{5}), transition style (\circled{6}), alter the state of the map (\circled{7}) using the map settings, or display additional information about the prototype and the used data (\circled{8}).

 The user can interact with the prototype by means of \emph{panning} and \emph{zooming} the map, as well as changing the time of interest by using the \emph{time slider}.
 Panning is done by dragging the map using the mouse, while zooming is controlled using either the mouse wheel or the zoom indicators in the upper-left corner of the map.
 Our implementation supports discrete, step-wise zooming, where each (integer) step is called a \emph{zoom level}.
 The time of interest is changed by dragging the indicator in the time slider, or using the $+$ and $-$ buttons on either side of the slider that increase or decrease the time of interest by $1\%$ of the overall possible time span.
 Panning and zooming change the subset $S\subseteq P$ of points in view, while changes to the time of interest alter the relevant points~$P$.